 In Como, you can walk along the waterfront and take in the magic of the lake and the splendor of the city, as well as the small villages carved into the towering hills in the distance.

 There’s an abundance of benches and small food stands to make the experience accommodating for all.
 My greatest recommendation is to grab some gelato in Como— any flavor you like—and take a leisurely stroll by the water.
 No need to watch the clock or worry about your destination—make like an Italian and enjoy the moment you are in.

 After your moment enjoying the lake in all its beauty, you can take a step away from the water and enjoy Italian architecture.
 There are tons of gorgeous buildings around Como.
 If you want to do some shopping, check out the Town Center, where you can shop in and be surrounded by traditional Italian buildings.
 Church-lovers: Como Cathedral in the heart of Como is gorgeous!
 Basilica of Sant’Abbondio, a Romanesque-style 11th-century church, and Basilica San Carpoforo are both incredible structures that provide a look into Italy’s religious past and present!

 Right by the water, Villa Carlotta is a marriage of botanical garden and museum—visitors will appreciate earth’s art as well as man’s.
 Also, the villa is a stunning mansion, so it’s a double whammy of beauty both natural and man-made!

 There’s something for everyone in northern Italy.
 Lake Como is northern Italy’s crown jewel and my favorite best-kept secret in the country.
 Go for the views, stay for the history and authentic food, and leave already planning your next trip back!

 Next up, Milan!
-We know 5 things to do in Milan for under 5 euros.
+We know the best stops on a road trip from Venice to Milan.
 And if you’re heading north instead, we have the scoop on why the Lake Geneva region is one of Switzerland’s best spots!